nuggreat/kOS-scripts/Advanced Print/README.md

 lib_advanced_print is a library containing the functions needed to configure and use the new print function that is superior to the basic print that comes native to kOS

-## Functions

-### adv_print_config

-  used to set of the configure the various options about the adv_print function

-**Parameter(s) and return value(s)**

-  five optional parameter

-    1) the basic timing unit in seconds needed for the superior information delivery format that advanced print lib uses defaulted to 0.1 seconds
-    2) a flag for if the adv_print function should display the superior information format on the terminal defaulted to false, true will display on the terminal
-    3) a flag for if the adv_print function should convey the superior information format through sound defaulted to true, true will play the sound
-    4) the frequency in Hz of the sound used to convey the superior information format defaulted to 440 Hz
-    5) the volume of the sound used to convey the superior information format defaulted to 1, the loudest setting

-  no return value

-**Notes about function**

-  this function is used to customize how the superior information format will be conveyed

 ### adv_print

   is the function used to convey the information passed into it